emarcey/sppr/README.md

 ## Key Endpoints

+* ingredient autocompklete
 * Find me recipes with X criteria
   * cook time (maybe just a sort to start)
   * ingredients I have
     * match by as few ingredients I don't have
+  * ingredients I don't want to use
+  * ingredients we assume you have

 ## Arch decisions